yonas-fsaha/qr-code-component-main/README.md

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.
+There is also a `style-guide.md` file containing the information you'll need,

 ## Building your project